TraydMarkk/MageMaker/README.md

 ## Character Storage

-Characters are saved to: `~/.local/share/magemaker/characters/`
+Characters are saved to: `characters/` folder in the directory where MageMaker is run from.

 ## License